-When mix proportions have been designated for a project and are identified by number, the Engineer may waive the foregoing and accept a legible ticket which shall contain the following information:

-Name of Vendor Name of Contractor Number of Cubic Yards in the Load Mix Designation Number Amount of Water Added at the Plant (including Water in Aggregates) Time and Date of Batching

-- C. Space shall be provided on the ticket so the amount of water added on the job may be indicated. - D. (a) General.
-All concrete shall be mixed in mechanical mixers, except that when permitted by the Engineer, batches not exceeding one-third (1/3)-cubic yard (1/3 cubic meter) may be mixed by hand methods in accordance with the provisions of Subsection 501.03.07, "Hand Mixing." - 1. -Mixers shall have legible permanently attached plates showing manufacturer's rated capacity, mixing speeds, and serial number. - 2.
-Mixers may be stationary mixers or truck mixers. - a. -Agitators may be truck mixers operating at agitating speed or truck agitators. - b. -Each mixer and agitator shall have attached thereto in a prominent place a metal plate or plates on which is plainly marked the various uses for which the equipment is designed, the manufacturer's guaranteed capacity of the drum or container in terms of the volume of mixed concrete, and the speed of rotation of the mixing drum or blades.

-- 3. The Contractor, at his expense no additional cost to the Contracting Agency, shall furnish samples of the fresh concrete and provide safe and satisfactory facilities for obtaining the samples. - 4.
+- 6. Amount of Water in the Aggregate. - 7.
+Brand and Type of Cement. - 8.
+Brand and Amount of Admixture. - 9.
+Time and Date of Batching. - 10.
+For Mobile mixer add: - a.
+Truck Number (the truck unit the mixer is mounted). - b.
+The Model of the mixer with Serial Number. - C. Space shall be provided on the ticket so the amount of water added on the job may be indicated. - D. All concrete shall be mixed in mechanical mixers, except that when permitted by the Engineer, batches not exceeding 1/3 cubic yard may be mixed by hand methods in accordance with the provisions of Subsection 501.03.07, "Hand Mixing." - 1.
+Mixers shall have legible permanently attached plates showing manufacturer's rated capacity, mixing speeds, and serial number. - 2.
+Mixers may be stationary mixers or truck mixers. - a.
+Agitators may be truck mixers operating at agitating speed or truck agitators. - b.
+Each mixer and agitator shall have attached thereto in a prominent place a metal plate or plates on which is plainly marked the various uses for which the equipment is designed, the manufacturer's guaranteed capacity of the drum or container in terms of the volume of mixed concrete, and the speed of rotation of the mixing drum or blades. - 3.
+The Contractor, at no additional cost to the Contracting Agency, shall furnish samples of the fresh concrete and provide safe and satisfactory facilities for obtaining the samples. - 4.
 Concrete mixers may be of the revolving drum or the revolving blade type and the mixing drum or blades shall be operated uniformly at the mixing speed recommended by the manufacturer. - 5.
-The temperature of materials as charged into the mixer shall be such that the temperature of the mixed concrete at the time it is placed in final position is not less than fifty (50)-degrees-F- nor more than ninety (90)-degrees-F- (10 degrees C. nor more than 32 degrees C.) as specified in Subsection\-501.03.10B, "Weather Limitations,"(b), "Cold Weather -- General," and Subsection 501.0310C(c), "Low Temperature Protection."
-Aggregates and water used for mixing shall not exceed one hundred fifty (150)-degrees -F. (66 degrees C.). - 6.
-Concrete for structures shall be mixed for a period of not less than sixty (60\) seconds nor more than five (5\)-minutes after all materials, including water, are in the mixer. - 7.
+The temperature of materials as charged into the mixer shall be such that the temperature of the mixed concrete at the time it is placed in final position is not less than 50 degrees F nor more than 90 degrees F as specified in Subsection 501.03.10.B, "Cold Weather General," and Subsection 501.03.10.C, "Low Temperature Protection."
+Aggregates and water used for mixing shall not exceed 150 degrees F. - 6.
+Concrete for structures shall be mixed for a period of not less than 60 seconds nor more than 5 minutes after all materials, including water, are in the mixer. - 7.
 Cement shall be batched and charged into the mixer by means that will not result either in loss of cement due to the effect of wind, or an accumulation of cement on surfaces of conveyors or hoppers, or in other conditions which may vary the required quantity of cement in the concrete mixture. - 8.
-Stationary mixers having a capacity of one (1)-cubic yard (1 cubic meter) or more and all paving mixers shall be operated with an automatic timing device that can be locked by the Engineer.
-The time device and discharge mechanisms shall be so interlocked that during normal operations no part of the batch will be discharged until the specified mixing time has elapsed. - 9.
-The total elaspedelapsed time between the intermingling of damp aggregates and cement and the start of mixing shall not exceed thirty (30\)-minutes. - 10.
+Stationary mixers having a capacity of 1 cubic yard or more and all paving mixers shall be operated with an automatic timing device that can be locked by the Engineer.
+The time device and discharge mechanisms shall be so interlocked that

+- during normal operations no part of the batch will be discharged until the specified mixing time has elapsed. - 9.
+The total elapsed time between the intermingling of damp aggregates and cement and the start of mixing shall not exceed 30 minutes. - 10.
 Mixers and agitators which have an accumulation of hard concrete or mortar or worn blades shall not be used. - 11.
-When central-mixed concrete is furnished and non-agitating hauling equipment is used for transporting concrete to the delivery point for Portland cement concrete pavement, discharge into the laydown machine shall be completed within forty-five (45)-minutes after the addition of the cement to the aggregates. - (b) On-Site Mixed Concrete.
-When mixing at the site of the work, the mixers used shall be of the paving or stationary type.
-The size of batch shall not exceed the rated capacity as determined by the standard requirements of the Associated General Contractors of America, except that in paving mixers when used for Portland cement concrete pavement, concrete slope protection and curbs and sidewalks, the size of the batch may exceed the rated capacity of the mixer as determined by the standard requirements of the Associated General Contractors of America of the Associated General Contractors of America to a total of 32.4 cubic feet (0.92 cubic meter) in 27 E mixers and 40.8 cubic feet (1.15 cubic meters) in 34 E mixers, provided that all parts of the mixer will hold the overcharge without spillage, that the uniformity and strength of the resulting concrete is not reduced, and provided further that when paving mixers are operating on grades in excess of six (6) percent, the size of batch shall not exceed 29.7 cubic feet (0.84 cubic meter) in 27 E mixers nor 37.4 cubic feet (1.06 cubic meters) in 34 E mixers.
+When central-mixed concrete is furnished and non-agitating hauling equipment is used for transporting concrete to the delivery point for Portland cement concrete pavement, discharge into the laydown machine shall be completed within 45 minutes after the addition of the cement to the aggregates.

-E. (c) Ready-Mixed Concrete.
+E. Ready-Mixed Concrete.